Zaidansarri/Online-Book-Store-Analysis/README.md

 2. Import the dataset into your SQL database.
 3. Run the queries in your preferred SQL environment.
 4. Modify or extend queries as needed to gain further insights.

-## Acknowledgment
-A special thanks to **Satish Dhawale** for an insightful SQL course that helped me build this project!